With permission, Mr Speaker, I would like to make a statement about coronavirus.

-I welcome the Government’s announcement that the immigration health surcharge will be exempt for health and social care staff.
-As set out by the Home Secretary just this week, we will launch a health and care visa, providing an exemption to the health surcharge upfront for either themselves or their dependants.
+I welcome the Government’s announcement of an exeption from the immigration health surcharge for health and social care staff.
+As set out by the Home Secretary just this week, we will launch a health and care visa, providing an exemption from the health surcharge upfront for either themselves or their dependants.
 There are, however, some in social care who will not be caught by that exemption.
 Can my right hon.
-Friend therefore please update the House on how he plans to ensure those social care workers will be exempt from paying the health surcharge?
+Friend therefore please update the House on how he plans to ensure that those social care workers will be exempt from paying the surcharge?

 I thank the Secretary of State for his update.
 The media have highlighted the role of carers and those they look after, and inquiries to my constituency office reflect that.
 Has he considered allocating additional funding to respite services for carers, bearing in mind that many carers have been caring intensively for their loved ones without a break for 15 weeks?
 Many of them are on the brink, and I sincerely believe they need time to rest.

 I thank my right hon.
-Friend the Secretary of State for his statement.
-Will he join me in reiterating that, while face coverings can help to reduce transmission in some circumstances, face masks worn as part of PPE for healthcare and other workers should be reserved for those who need it?
-Will he also confirm that wearing a face covering is not a substitute for social distancing and that we should do both?
+Friend for his statement.
+Will he join me in reiterating that, while face coverings can help to reduce transmission in some circumstances, face masks worn as part of PPE for healthcare and other workers should be reserved for those who need them?
+Will he also confirm that wearing a face covering is not a substitute for social distancing, and that we should do both?